 Sporten Free Walk Backcountry Gliding Skiboards Skins allow you to smoothly glide through the backcountry.
 Have a relaxing quiet day in the woods, exploring and getting away from it all.
-These FreeWalk Skiboards provide excellent floatation in the snow, equal to or even better than snowshoes.
+These FreeWalk Skiboards provide excellent floatation in the snow, even better than snowshoes.
 Imagine the floatation of snowshoes without having to pick your feet off the ground each step.
 Intended for adults.
 Built in, permanent custom skins allow forward glide, while stopping backward sliding on hills.
 These come with pre-mounted Outlander Padded Snow boot Bindings for multi-size fit.
 Rachet quick adjust buckles.

 Not intended for downhill resort riding.